Robert Leonard (curator): Exhibitions

 Leonard curated other overseas exhibitions of New Zealand artists, including New Zealand's representation at the 2002 Venice Biennale, Michael Stevenson: This Is the Trekka, and Simon Denny: Secret Power in 2013.
-Leonard curated Gavin Hipkins: The Colony for the 2002 São Paulo Biennial and the New Zealand presence at the Asia Pacific Triennial in 1999.
+Leonard also curated Gavin Hipkins: The Colony for the 2002 São Paulo Biennial and the New Zealand presence at the Asia Pacific Triennial in 1999.

-Other key exhibitions curated by Leonard include:
+Other exhibitions curated by Leonard include: